Python2200/Sea-Turtle-Image-Segmentation/README.md

 # Sea Turtle Image Segmentation Project Description

-This is a document for understanding the project structure directory and how to run
+This is a document for understanding the project structure directory and how to run.
+The detail about this project is shown in: https://drive.google.com/file/d/1uP_XtqNk2Ip5lUMlCB5W4eFzXVqY_Jcd/view?usp=drive_link

 ## Authors